 Farmacy’s “Farm to Face” Skincare is the Future of Beauty

-In 2017, all natural skincare is practically de rigueur; across the country people are not only realizing that what goes on their skin is as important as what goes into their bodies, but increasingly– as with the local food movement– consumers care about where their ingredients come from.
+These days, all natural skincare is practically de rigueur; across the country people are not only realizing that what goes on their skin is as important as what goes into their bodies, but increasingly– as with the local food movement– consumers care about where their ingredients come from.

 Farmacy, an emergency skincare brand based in upstate New York, makes a range of what they champion as “farm to face” beauty products– from face masks and lip balms to eye cream, makeup remover, hydrosols, and a super popular all-natural sunscreen made with high quality botanical ingredients.
 For many, the idea of plant-based skincare is not new, but Farmacy’s approach in crafting their “farmer cultivate, scientist activated” ingredients is what sets them apart in a beauty market increasingly saturated with natural and low-chemical skincare.